-The TOP 3 reasons for the CICA rejecting a claim are as follows:
+The TOP 3 reasons (according to our own data) for the CICA rejecting a claim are as follows:

 We discuss claim deadlines here in more detail.
 This is one area where the CICA can be flexible in certain circumstances so it is always worth taking advice on such a dispute.

 The rules regarding criminal convictions are rigidly applied and subject to the strict legislation regarding when they become rehabilitated or “spent”.

 Following changes to the internal handling processes within the CICA grooming and sexual abuse victims can now claim compensation even where consent may have been given

 Each and every time the CICA make a decision on a claim – good or bad – they allow the claimant to request a “Review” if the applicant disagrees with the outcome.
 Whether this be a low award offer or a rejection of the application.
 The review is carried out internally by the CICA and always by a different senior decision maker.